 Making Capacity

 It is possible that the circuit breaker may be closed under short circuit conditions.
-The making capacity of the circuit breaker refers to its ability to withstand electromagnetic forces that are directly proportional to the square of the peak value of the making current of the circuit breaker.
+The making capacity of the circuit breaker refers to its ability to withstand electromagnetic forces that are directly proportional to the square of the peak value of current.

 Rated Short-Time Current